 Ervin Tsosie: Navajo.
 Hallmark: E T. Specializes in micro-inlay.
 One of the best.

 Everett & Mary Teller: Navajo.
 Hallmark: EMT inside a Christian fish symbol.
 Known for their silver overlay work.
 Their son Travis now works with then and uses their hallmark.

-Gary Reeves, dec: Navajo.
+Gary Reeves, decd: Navajo.
 Hallmark: Gary Reeves.
 Born 1962 in Gallup, NM.
 He started to do silver work in 1974.
 He is the brother of David Reeves and half brother to Sunshine Reeves.
 He shows at the Heard Museum and has won many awards.

 Gene Natan: Navajo.
 Hallmark: N.

 Gene & Martha Jackson: Navajo.
 Hallmarks: JACKSON inside a hogan or just Jackson.
 Martha and Gene Jackson are Navajo silversmiths from Arizona.
 They have been making beautiful handcrafted sterling silver jewelry since the 1980s.
 They are featured in many Native American jewelry books and have won many awards.
+Martha is now deceased.

 Geneva Apachito: Navajo.
 Hallmark: Geneva G.A.
 Geneva was born in 1969 in Soccoro, New Mexico.
 She was taught silver work by her mother Genevieve Apachito.